Basic Dental Fees

 - Cleaning (Periodic) $66.00

 These are some of our base fees.
 If you have questions about them, or you want to know fees for procedures not listed, please call the office at 888-3384 (88-teeth).
-If we have seen you and given you an estimate on how much it might cost to fix your teeth, remember that it is an estimate only.
+If we have seen you and given you an estimate, remember that it is an estimate only.
 Because you are an eating, breathing, living person and we cannot see or anticipate every situation or complication, the fee to fix a tooth may change according to unforeseen factors.
 It may well end up being less expensive than we thought it would be.
 In that case, you will be charged less.
 Or it may turn out to be more work and be more expensive than we originally thought and estimated.
 If that is the case, you will be charge appropriately.
 It may even turn out to be unfixable.
-But the dentists here have a ton of experience and are seldom surprised.
+We strive to be honest and upfront about any dental treatment options we recommend.

 A few more words about dental fees: